RichardChmielek/template-asp-net-core-azure-insight/README.md

-# template-asp-net-core-azure-insight
+# template-asp-net-core-azure-insights
-Template for asp net core with Azure Insight
+Template for asp net core with Azure Insights